Updated on January 12th, 2021

 Cost of Materials

-On the low end, the cost of natural slate material alone is about $5 per sq. ft.
-While that makes it sound almost affordable, keep in mind that asphalt shingles, on the low end cost less than $1.00 per sq. ft. of material (based on buying 3-tab shingles by the bundle).
+On the low end, the cost of natural slate material alone is about $5.00 per sq. ft.
+While that makes it sound almost affordable, keep in mind that asphalt shingles, on the low-end cost less than $1.00 per sq. ft. of material (based on buying 3-tab or mid-range architectural shingles by the bundle).

-Pro Tip: A fair price range for natural slate tile materials designed for residential applications is $6 to $8 per sq. ft.
+Pro Tip: A fair price range for natural slate tiles designed for residential applications is between $4.50 and $8.50 per sq. ft.